artivis/artivis.github.io/content/post/2020/dotfiles.md

 # Picking dotfiles manager

-Looking on the web for a dotfiles manager, you my find many of them - see a whole [list of them here][dotfiles-list].
+Looking on the web for a dotfiles manager, you may find many of them - see a whole [list of them here][dotfiles-list].
 Most of them work off the same principles, being a small set of utils to help manage our dotfiles.
 Management includes most importantly versioning, often through git and the installation of the files to their correct location as they are more than often expected to be found at a given path.
-You may want to give a look at aforementioned list of managers and pick to one that best answer your needs and expectations.
+You may want to give a look at the aforementioned list of managers and pick one that best answers your needs and expectations.
 Note that many are interchangeable.

 In this post we settled using [`homeshick`][homeshick].
-There are two main reasons to this choice.
+There are two main reasons for this choice.
 Firstly, it is entirely written in bash, making it usable virtually anywhere.
 Secondly, it 'installs' dotfiles on our system using symlinks rather than hard copies.
 The files thus exist in a single place.